 Is it a sacrifice?
 Sure.
 But as Mark says: values are not free.
-Not only are values not free, but worse yet, regret is painful.
+Values not free, and worse yet, regret is painful.
 This is how I have chosen to decide what to give up and what to.

-Try it yourself.
-Take some time to write our your personal core values and keep them highly visible.
+Try this: Take some time to write out your personal core values and keep them highly visible.

 Let’s keep the conversation going.